Flamboyant-Meraki/Kanban-Tool/README.md

+JOIN is a web application developed as part of a student group project.
+This project is intended for educational purposes only and is not designed for commercial use or extensive personal use.

 # 🗂️ Kanban Tool

 A lightweight, browser-based Kanban board for task management.
 Built with React and Firebase, focusing on clean UI, modular code structure, and intuitive drag-and-drop functionality.